FrickTobias/BLR/step-by-step/README.md

         -@ <processors>
         -bh > <mapped.bam>

-# Sorting file (necessary for downstream analysis)
+# Sorting file (necessary for downstream analysis, will also reduce memory needed)
 samtools sort \
     <mapped.bam> > <mapped.sort.bam>

-# Filtering for unmapped reads (0x04) and non-primary alignments (0xs100)
-samtools view \
-    <mapped.sort.bam> \
-    -bh \
-    -F 0x04 \
-    -F 0x100 > <mapped.sort.filt.bam>

 ```

 ### Clustering

 The clustering is done in three steps; preparation, clustering and tagging.
 The preparation steps takes trimmed reads
-and writes .fasta files containing only unique barcode sequences which then are clustered by CD-HIT-454.
-Lastly the
+and writes fasta files containing only unique barcode sequences which are individually clustered by CD-HIT-454.
+Lastly
-clustered barcodes are used are used to tag the .bam file with reads where they are given a cluster ID (a number)
+the clustered barcodes are used are used to tag the .bam file with reads where they are given a cluster ID (an integer)
-alongside their barcode sequence in the header as well as a RG tag with the barcode ID.
+alongside their barcode sequence in the header as well as a BC tag with the barcode ID.

-In order to cluster a vast amount of unique barcodes sequences (>100M) the barcode sequences are divided into several
+In order to cluster a vast amount of unique barcodes sequences (>100M), barcode sequences are divided into several
 files according on its first nucleotides.
-These are used as an index and these files are clustered separately and this
-can be reglated in the preparation step (cdhit_prep.py, -r option).
+This can be regulated by using the cdhit_prep.py -r (--reduce) option or
+in the -i (--indexing_nucleotides) option in the automation script.

 ```
 # Preparation, using 3 indexing nucleotides